railsadminteam/rails_admin/docs/associations-basics.md

 You'll need to handle ordering in your model with a position column for example.
 See [[here|Has-many-:through-association]] for a comprehensive ActiveRecord example with a `has_many :through` association.

 #### Important
-You must specify attr_accessible for the singular-form _ids setter method of your associated model.
-(This setter method comes automatically with ActiveRecord when you create a has_many association).
+You must specify attr_accessible for the singular-form _ids setter method of your associated model, e.g.,  a has_one association.
+This setter method comes automatically with ActiveRecord when you create a has_many association.
 In the example above, you would specify this at the top of your model.
 ```
 attr_accessible :fan_ids
 ```